create3000/x_ite/docs/_posts/components/ParticleSystems/PolylineEmitter.md

 ### SFNode [in, out] **coord** NULL <small>[X3DCoordinateNode]</small>

-Coordinates for the line along which particles are randomly generated.
+*coord*inates for the line along which particles are randomly generated.

 #### Warning